CMC-1 surfaces via osculating M\"{o}bius transformations between circle patterns: A 1-parameter family of cross ratio systems

 \begin{lemma} A function $q:E(M) \to \mathbb{C}$ satisfies Equations \eqref{eq:versum} and \eqref{eq:facesum} if and only if there exists a labeling $\alpha:E(DM) \to \mathbb{C}$ such that

 The labeling is unique up to a constant.
 Furthermore, If $q$ is real-valued, $\alpha$ can be chosen to be real-valued as well. \end{lemma}

-We then relate Equations \eqref{eq:versum} and \eqref{eq:verzsum} to the tangent space of the cross ratio systems.
-Consider a family of cross ratio systems $X_t$ on a triangle mesh, we denote its logarithmic derivative
+We then relate Equations \eqref{eq:versum} and \eqref{eq:verzsum} to the infinitesimal change in cross ratios.
+Consider a family of cross ratio systems $X_t:E(M) \to \mathbb{C}$ on a triangle mesh and denote $X_0=X$, we consider its logarithmic derivative